PerfectThymeTech/m365-custom-agent/docs/DeploymentReferenceImplementation.md

 ## Next Steps

-After successfully deploying the Microsoft 365 Custom Agent Reference Implementation, you can proceed with the following steps:
+After successfully deploying the Microsoft 365 Custom Agent Reference Implementation, you can proceed with the [deployment of the Teams app](/docs/DeploymentTeamsAppSetup.md).